Metro

 Share

-Governor Yusuf the state’s commitment to safeguarding students and teachers, stating, “We have taken this step because we bear the responsibility of the lives of our and their teachers.
+Governor Yusuf emphasized the state’s commitment to safeguarding students and teachers, stating, “We have taken this step because we bear the responsibility of protecting the lives of our children and their teachers.
 We will not allow fear or insecurity to deny them the right to education.”
 The decision aligns with the administration’s broader education reform agenda, which includes distributing N2.8 billion worth of instructional materials, solarizing 200 schools, and recruiting 4,000 BESDA staff.

 The initiative has been widely praised on social media platforms, with posts on X commending Governor Yusuf’s focus on school safety.
-Stakeholders, including parents and educators, view the deployment as a critical step toward creating a secure learning environment, boosting school attendance, and supporting Kano’s educational .
+Stakeholders, including parents and educators, view the deployment as a critical step toward creating a secure learning environment, boosting school attendance, and supporting Kano’s educational revival.

 Share